neuralmagic/sparseml/integrations/dbolya-yolact/README.md

 ```

 To prevent the conversion of a QAT (Quantization-Aware Training) Graph to a
-Quantized Graph, pass in the `--no-qat` flag:
+Quantized Graph, pass in the `--skip-qat-convert` flag:

 ```bash
 python export.py --checkpoint ./quantized-yolact/model.pth \